parth-agrawall/PracticeAndEnjoyingSessions/README.md

 -  Had exams, seriously telling this phase of not doing anything was too bad, I really felt guilty for not practicing and leaving just like this.
 -  <b> Tip: Keep always practicing, never leave your flow just like this, if you do this, it will take time to come again on the same track. :) </b>
 # Day-18
--  Learned and solved Dynamic Programming questions like Longest Increasing Subsequence and many more
+-  Learned and solved Dynamic Programming questions like Longest Increasing Subsequence and minimum operations required - theory

+# Day-19
+- Today I am continuing learning of Dynamic Programming Solutions and question is of minimum operations required- did code part today
+- As a part  of IEEE-Robotics and Automation Society, we are working on one event for which me and my team did cold mailing to sponsors seeking sponsorships.
+But seriously this is fun and it also lead to your convincing skills based on why they should sponsor you :D